-1. Has the entity conducted Life Cycle Perspective / Assessments (LCA) for any of its products (for manufacturing industry) or for its services (for service industry)?
+Has the entity conducted Life Cycle Perspective / Assessments (LCA) for any of its products (for manufacturing industry) or for its services (for service industry)?
 If yes, provide details in the following format?

-NIC Code Name of Product /Service % of total Turnover contributed Boundary for which the Life Cycle Perspective / Assessment was conducted Whether conducted by independent external agency (Yes/ No) Results communicated in public domain (Yes/No) If yes, provide the web-link Not Applicable
+Product Turnover Life Cycle Perspective /Service contributed / Assessment was conducted by independent external agency (Yes/ No) communicated in public domain (Yes/No) If yes, provide the web-link --- -- --- lame of Product / Service Description of the risk / concern Action Taken Not Applicable

-2. If there are any significant social or environmental concerns and/or risks arising from production or disposal of your products / services, as identified in the Life Cycle Perspective / Assessments (LCA) or through any other means, briefly describe the same along-with action taken to mitigate the same.
+If there are any significant social or environmental concerns and/or risks arising from production or disposal of your products / services, as identified in the Life Cycle Perspective / Assessments (LCA) or through any other means, briefly describe the same along-with action taken to mitigate the same.